Legendile7/GridShift/README.md

 ![GridShift](https://i.ibb.co/NZhLQMM/Grid-Shift.png)

-GridShift Cipher v1.10.3
+GridShift Cipher v1.10.4

 GridShift Cipher © 2021 by Divesh Gupta is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/

-GridShift is a custom and original cryptographic encryption system for text-based messages!
+GridShift is an original algorithm that encrypts a message using a key.

 GitHub Repo: https://github.com/Legendile7/GridShift-Cipher